Plymouth Barracuda: 1968

 In 1968, the 273 was replaced by the 318 CID LA engine as the smallest V8 available, and the new 340 CID LA four-barrel was released.
 The 383 Super Commando engine was upgraded with the intake manifold, camshaft, and cylinder heads from the Road Runner and Super Bee, but the more restrictive exhaust manifolds specific to the A-body cars limited its output to 300 bhp.

 Also in 1968, Chrysler made approximately fifty fastback Barracudas equipped with the 426 CID Hemi for Super Stock drag racing.
-These cars were assembled by Hurst Performance and featured items such as lightweight Chemcor side glass, fiberglass front fenders, hood scoop, lightweight seats, sound deadener, and other street features such as rear seats omitted.
+These cars were assembled by Hurst Performance and featured items such as lightweight Chemcor side glass, fiberglass front fenders, fiberglass hood with scoop, and lightweight front seats, and street features such as rear seats and sound deadener omitted.
 An included sticker indicated that the car was not for use on public roads; it could run the quarter-mile in the mid-tens in 1968.

 For the South African export market, a 190 bhp high-performance version of the 225 slant-6 called Charger Power was offered with 9.3:1 compression, two-barrel carburetor, more aggressive camshaft, and low-restriction exhaust system.
 A handful of Savage GTs were also built from the second-generation Barracuda.